 How do I declare my car off the road?

-What happens to any outstanding car tax and insurance if I SORN my car?
+What happens to any outstanding tax and insurance if I SORN my car?